HVAC contractors in

 Frequently Asked Questions

-What license do I need for HVAC work in Columbia, SC?
+What license do I need to work as an HVAC contractor in Columbia, SC?

-You need a South Carolina Mechanical Contractor License through the Department of Labor, Licensing and Regulation.
-This requires passing the PSI exam, proving 4 years experience, and maintaining a $10,000 surety bond.
+You need a South Carolina Mechanical Contractor License issued by the Department of Labor, Licensing and Regulation.
+This requires passing the PSI exam, proving 4 years of experience, and posting a $10,000 surety bond.

-How much does HVAC licensing cost in South Carolina?
+How much does HVAC installation cost in Columbia?

 Do I need permits for HVAC work in Columbia?